straightdave/arion/README.md

 > Using `-u` to force-update local dependencies.
 It's required to use once if some underlying packages are not up-to-date.

 Then by default Arion will generate a temporary folder containing source files and compile those files into an executable binary called *Postgal*.
 You can use `-o` to specify other path/name for this executable file.
 Also you can use `-c` to clear temp folder after *Postgal* is generated.

-> At the moment Arion looks for Postgals in current and all `./temp*` folders

 *NOTE*
 When using Arion, your machine should have internet access since Arion will `go get` some official gRPC related packages including: